matlab-deep-learning/Human-Pose-Estimation-with-Deep-Learning/doc/SimplePoseNetEstimationWithWebcamExample.md

 # Load Camera and Pretrained Network

 Connect to the camera and load a pretrained GoogLeNet network.
 You can use any pretrained network at this step.
-The example requires MATLAB Support Package for USB Webcams, and Deep Learning Toolbox™ Model *for GoogLeNet Network*.
+The example requires MATLAB Support Package for USB Webcams, and Deep Learning Toolbox(TM) Model *for GoogLeNet Network*.
 If you do not have the required support packages installed, then the software provides a download link.